QI Scholars Program

 Research Project

-Each Scholar is expected to complete a QI research project and submit a first-authored manuscript of the results.
+Scholars are expected to complete a QI research project and submit a first-authored manuscript after program participation.
+Scholars may apply with QI projects at any stage of development, but most successful applicants have projects that are already underway at the start of the Program.
 Scholars receive project mentorship from an academic research coach and are required to meet at least monthly to refine project design, identify resource needs, interpret data, and draft a manuscript.
 Scholars have access to a data and analytics resource who assists with data acquisition/cleaning and analysis.
 Scholars are eligible for an additional 12-month project extension to support ongoing statistical or data needs.

 Monthly Seminars

-Scholars are exposed to a wide variety of state-of-the-art QI research methods during 12 monthly half-day, in-person seminars, which they are required to attend.
-The seminars are a blend of didactics, small group exercises, and practical hands-on applications led by both internal and external experts in the field of QI science.
-Scholars are provided with pre-readings two weeks in advance of each session.
+Scholars are exposed to state-of-the-art QI research methods and leadership skills during 12 monthly, in-person seminars.
+The morning seminars are a blend of didactics, small group exercises, and practical hands-on applications.
+The seminars are led by both internal and external experts in the field of QI science.
+Seminar attendance is required.
+The monthly in-person sessions are structured as follows:

 Eligibility